mesonbuild/meson/docs/markdown/Reference-manual.md

   `args` keyword, you can specify external dependencies to use with `dependencies` keyword argument.

+- `check_header` returns true if the specified header is *usable* with the specified prefix, dependencies, and arguments.
+  You can specify external dependencies to use with `dependencies` keyword argument and extra code to put above the header test with the `prefix` keyword.
+In order to look for headers in a specific directory you can use `args : '-I/extra/include/dir`, but this should only be used in exceptional cases for includes that can't be detected via pkg-config and passed via `dependencies`.

-- `has_header` returns true if the specified header can be included, you can specify external dependencies to use with `dependencies` keyword argument and extra code to put above the header test with the `prefix` keyword.
+- `has_header` returns true if the specified header *exists*, and is faster than `check_header()` since it only does a pre-processor check.
+  You can specify external dependencies to use with `dependencies` keyword argument and extra code to put above the header test with the `prefix` keyword.
 In order to look for headers in a specific directory you can use `args : '-I/extra/include/dir`, but this